-- 2 tablespoons bajra (millett) flour
+- 2 tbls bajra (millet) flour

-- 1 tablespoon ghee (clarified butter)
+- 1 tbls ghee (clarified butter)

-- 4 glasses of water
+- 4 cups of water

-- 4 tablespoons of jaggery (gor)
+- 4 tbls of jaggery (gor)

 1. Boil the water in a saucepan and add the jaggery, ginger to the water.
 Let it simmer.

-4. Add the bajra to this and cook until it starts to cook and little bubbles form (similar to making a roux).
+2. Warm the ghee in a separate saucepan and add the ajma (carom seeds) to the ghee and stir until you get a spicy aroma.
+Add the bajra to this and cook until it starts to cook and little bubbles form (similar to making a roux).
 You will also get lovely nutty fragrance.

-6. If you prefer the raab to be fairly runny like soup, add more hot water if required.
+4. Let this mixture (now called Raab) cook for 5 minutes.
+If you prefer the raab to be fairly runny like soup, add more hot water if required.

-9. This quick and easy recipe is usually served to people who are unwell or to nursing mothers.
+6. This quick and easy recipe is usually served to people who are unwell or to nursing mothers.
 However, if you are well and drinking this raab just to warm you up you can add sliced nuts to it too.